 As more businesses move online and no longer interact with customers face-to-face, Stripe Identity helps these businesses confirm that you are who you claim to be.

-There are 3 different ways businesses can choose to confirm your identity through Stripe:
+There are multiple ways businesses can choose to confirm your identity through Stripe, including:

-Verify the authenticity of your ID document: Stripe will review images of the front and back of your government-issued photo ID to ensure that the document is authentic.
+Verify the authenticity of your ID document: Stripe will typically review images of your government-issued photo ID to ensure that the document is authentic.
 We’ve built automated identity verification technology that looks for patterns to help determine if an ID document is real or fake.
 This process is like a bank teller checking your ID document to confirm that it’s real.

-Validate your ID number against global databases: Stripe will collect your name, date of birth, and government ID number, like the last 4 of your SSN, and check this information against a global set of databases to confirm that it exists.
+Validate your ID number against global databases: Stripe will collect your name, date of birth, and government ID number, like the last 4 of your SSN in the USA, and check this information against a global set of databases to confirm that it exists.

 Stripe’s identity verification technology uses computer vision to create biometric identifiers of your face from the selfies and the picture on your photo ID—and compares the two.
 This mimics what a person does to verify that your face matches the face on your ID document in-person, like a cashier who reviews your driver's license to verify that it’s real, then checks that you look like the photo on the ID document.